gabrielhsdev/Livechat-app/README.md

 <h3>How to run ?</h3>
 In order for this app to run locally, a new firebase project fire realtime database set-up is nescessary, after installing the NPM nescessary modules...

-1-) Add the firebase config inside a new folder created on the root called \firebase_connection
+1-) Create a new firebase project and add the firebase config inside a new folder created on the root called \firebase_connection

 2-) Inside the folder, paste the following code with your own credentials